BIOINFORMATICS-GROUP-8/Assignment/README.md

 ---
 ## ABOUT GROUP 8
-This Group 8 for the Bioinformation Assigment taken at Bauchi State University Gadau
+This Group 8 for the Bioinformation Assignment taken at Bauchi State University Gadau

-From the Student of the Department of: Human Anatomy
+From the Student of the Department of Human Anatomy